actions/toolkit/docs/github-package.md

 ## Goal

-In this walkthrough we will learn how to build a basic action using GitHub context data to greet users when they open an issue.
+In this walkthrough we will learn how to build a basic action using GitHub context data to greet users when they open an issue or PR.
 In the process we will explore how to access this context and how to make authenticated requests to the GitHub API.

 Note that a complete version of this action can be found at https://github.com/damccorm/issue-greeter.